 - 888-792-4900, Withholding Services and Compliance phone service

 Franchise Tax Board

 Sacrament Ca 94267-0651

-For questions unrelated to withholding, or to download, view, and print California tax forms and publications, or to access the TTY/TDD numbers, see the information below.
+For questions unrelated to withholding, or to download, view, and print California tax forms and publications, see the information below.

 Internet and Telephone Assistance

 - 800-852-5711 from within the United States

 711 or 800-735-2929 for persons with hearing or speaking limitations

 916-845-6500 fuera de los Estados Unidos